Difference Between a Computer Science & Information Technology Degree

 Like Neo in The Matrix, computer scientists can see and make sense of code.
 Computer science students will learn the fundamentals of different programming languages, linear and discrete mathematics, and software design and development.
 Computer scientists study the machine itself and understand how and why various computer processes operate the way they do.

-- Applications software developer.
-As the creative minds behind applications and programs, software developers design and build programs and applications for computers and technological devices.
+- Applications software developer: As the creative minds behind applications and programs, software developers design and build programs and applications for computers and technological devices.
 Angry Birds?
 A software developer made that.
 Microsoft Office?
 That would be software developers again.
-The median salary for a software developer is $90,530.
+The median salary for a software developer is $98,260.

-- Systems engineer.
-Operating systems provide the foundation for computers and devices to function.
-Microsoft Windows, Linux and iOS are examples of types of operating systems.
-Systems engineers design and create those types of systems for use in personal computers, phones and even cars.
-The median pay for systems engineers is $94,180.
+- Systems engineer: Operating systems provide the foundation for computers and devices to function.
+Microsoft Windows, Linux, and iOS are examples of types of operating systems.
+Systems engineers design and create those types of systems for use in personal computers, phones, and even cars.
+According to PayScale, the median pay for systems engineers is $76,593.

-- Web developer.
-Web developers are not graphic designers.
+- Web developer: Web developers are not graphic designers.
 Graphic designers create the images you see on websites; web developers program the code that makes a website function.
-Web developers integrate the graphics, audio and video into the site and monitor the site’s traffic, performance and capacity.
-The median salary for a Web developer is $75,660.
+Web developers integrate the graphics, audio, and video into the site and monitor the site’s traffic, performance, and capacity.
+The median salary for a web developer is $64,970.

 To put it bluntly, computer engineers make computer parts work together.
 Computer engineers are responsible for the research, design and development of computer equipment like circuit boards, microchips, routers, video cards, etc. Some universities may treat this discipline as an off-shoot of electrical engineering.